jhawthorn/execjs-fastnode/README.md

 The existing ExecJS runtime has to run a new Node.js process each time any JS is to be run.
 This means that if you are loading up the CoffeeScript compiler in order to compile some sprockets assets, it needs to reload the node executable and the entire coffeescript compiler for each file it is compiling.

-This implementation avoids this by starting an always running Node.js process connected by pipes to STDIN and STDOUT.
-The JS to execute is piped into the process and the results are recieved from its output.
+This implementation avoids this by starting a persistently running Node.js process connected through a UNIX socket.
 Isolation between different ExecJS contexts is achieved through Node's [vm.Script](https://nodejs.org/api/vm.html).

 | ExecJS FastNode | Standard ExecJS Node |
 | --- | --- |